syncfusion-content/javascript-docs/js/Gantt/Localization.md

 `(installed location)\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\assets\scripts\i18n`

-Also it is possible to localize all the texts in the Gantt control with specific culture by referring the ej.localetexts.fr-FR.min.js file which is available in the following location.
+Also, it is possible to localize all the texts in the Gantt control with specific culture by referring to the ej.localetexts.fr-FR.min.js file which is available in the following location.

 `(installed location)\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\assets\scripts\i10n`

-The following code example explains on how to localize the control in French culture
+The following code example explains on how to localize the control in French culture.

 {% highlight javascript %}